Beyond the Sit Bones: How Adjustable Saddles Are Changing Mountain Bike Comfort

 • You participate in multi-day events where comfort becomes increasingly crucial

-As one rider succinctly put it: "If you've never had saddle problems, you probably don't need this.
+As one rider put it: "If you've never had saddle problems, you probably don't need this.
 If you have, it might change everything."

 Conclusion: A New Relationship With Your Saddle